BorisPaunovic/Knowledge-Showdown-API/README.md

 If you have any questions, suggestions, or feedback, please feel free to reach out by opening an issue on the repository.

 Thank you for your interest in the Knowledge Showdown API project.
-We hope it proves to be a valuable resource for implementing the API component of your knowledge showdown system!
+We hope it proves to be a valuable resource for implementing the API component of our Knowledge Showdown system!